The Great Strings Experiment

-On my bass at the SF Symphony and on my Italian basses: Pirastro Original Flat-Chrome purple and white windings - speak quick, comfortable under left hand, a bit more body, because they have an extra wrap. the more wrap, the darker the sound. but in some cases the set E isn't balanced, so you might want to try something else.
+On my bass at the SF Symphony and on my Italian basses: Pirastro Original Flat-Chrome purple and white windings - speak quick, comfortable under left hand, more body, because they have an extra wrap. the more wrap, the darker the sound.
+But in some cases the set E isn't balanced, so you might want to try something else.

 Original Flexocor is a similar option: More wrap, even more dark.

 On my English bass - Evah Pirrazzi, synthetic gut core, flatwound steel.
 Really great sound.
 I use light gauge on G, some people go light on both G and D. These strings are really thick so they might not feel comfortable.

 Flexocor Deluxe - higher tension red and white winding.

 Passione strings: Some people really like these.
 Medium is too light.
 Go heavy on those.
 (Joe note: I used a solo set a while back and they were pretty good.)